coinvent/coinvent/architecture.md

 `BlendDiagram` type: A packet of data comprising the Concepts and Mappings for a blend diagram in progress.
 The component Concepts of a BlendDiagram use the names `base`, `blend`, `input1`, `input2`, and the Mappings `base_input1`, `base_input2`, `input1_blend`, `input2_blend`.
 If weakenings are used, then these Concepts are names `weakinput1`, `weakinput2`, and `weakbase`, with corresponding Mappings.
 Can be provided as the source text itself,
 or as a uri for a file containing the BlendDiagram.
 Can be in JSON or in DOL, identified in the case of a uri by a .json or .dol file-ending.

+`sentence` type: A specific sentence within a Concept.
+Either the sentence itself, or a DOL annotation labelling that sentence.

 All inputs are of course sent URL encoded.

 ### Common Outputs